csb1g11/defuse-code-dojo/README.md

  ```

 ### Part 2
+- Now to defuse a more complex bomb...

 - Start with either with a white or a red wire
 - If you picked white wire you can either pick another white wire or you can take an orange one
 - If you picked a red wire, then you have the choice between a black and red wire